Kubernetes StatefulSet: A Deep Dive

 Even if cassandra-1 crashes and restarts, it keeps the same DNS name.
 Your application code can hardcode these addresses without worry.

-Persistent Storage with StatefulSet
+Persistent storage with StatefulSet

 VolumeClaimTemplates